 Book Surprise, however, was more pragmatic.
-We went for something that could have business and social potential – building partnerships with, say, retailers or local libraries while building a community of ‘gifters’ who surprise each other with a wished-for item.
+We went for something that could have business and social potential, e.g. partnerships with retailers or local libraries while building a community of ‘gifters’ who surprise each other with a wished-for item.

 Our aesthetics could certainly be better.

-While Book Surprise had a poor showing (I should have voted for myself!), there was something to be said about our concept’s business use.
+While Book Surprise had a modest showing, there was something rather interesting about our concept’s business use.

 Paul Trani himself seemed to gravitate towards our concept (I could be wrong, but I was feeling the sentiment) and some audience members said that they would use an app that had the same features as Book Surprise.

-This happened at least THREE times during the post-event mixer with folks talking about actual Toronto businesses who could benefit from this app should it get built!
+This happened at least THREE times during the post-event mixer with folks talking about actual Toronto businesses that could benefit from this app should it get built!

-It’s one thing for audience members to pat me on the back for participating in Adobe Creative Jam.
+It’s one thing for audiences to pat me on the back for being a jam participant.
 But it’s another to see them draw the connections for me in conversation!

 We can debate whether these sentiments are real or just polite talk.
 But it made me feel better about our performance and the decisions we’ve made throughout the jam.
-It surely validated the product’s pragmatic orientation and I’m curious to see what would happen if a similar app were to pop up in the near future.
+It surely validated the product’s pragmatic orientation and I’m curious to see what would happen if a similar app were to pop up soon.